InteractiveComputerGraphics/splashsurf/README.md

 ## Input file formats

-TODO: Document more details about the expected formats of supported file extensions
+*TODO: Document more details about the expected format of supported file extensions*

 ### Ply